 The color swatch in the middle of the screen allows you to select a range of colors for your keyboard backlight by clicking on the color required.
-Click to select any colors from the swatch to apply to the whole keyboard (under Keyboard All) or parts of the keyboard (under Keyboard Partial).
+Click to select any colors from the swatch to apply to the keyboard.